 - Additional expenses: Students undergoing the ROTC program can expect additional expenses on ROTC uniforms, equipment and ancillary costs.

 - Risk of financial burden: Reintroducing ROTC would require significant funding, which could be a burden on the government and taxpayers.

 - Risk of lack of preparedness: ROTC may not effectively prepare cadets for military service, and may not be the best use of resources for national defense.

 - Risk of deterioration of educational standards: ROTC may distract students from their studies and ultimately harm their education.

 - Risk of disruption of class schedule: Reintroducing ROTC would require cadets to attend training sessions during school hours, which could disrupt class schedules and negatively impact student academic performance.

 - Risk of discrimination: There may be discrimination against certain groups of students who are not required to participate in ROTC, such as women and LGBT students.

-The pros of the Reserve Officer Training Corps in the Philippines include providing students with military training, boosting national security and preparedness, and preparing students to become responsible citizens and leaders.
+The pros of the Reserve Officer Training Corps in the Philippines include providing military training, boosting national security and preparedness, and preparing students to become responsible citizens and leaders.

-The cons include a history of human rights abuses and misconduct by instructors, the potential to further militarize the education system, and the focus on military training over other important skills.
+The cons include a history of human rights abuses and misconduct by instructors, the potential to militarize the education system further, and the focus on military training over other important skills.

-Ultimately, the decision to support or oppose ROTC will depend on one’s perspective and priorities.
+Ultimately, supporting or opposing ROTC will depend on one’s perspective and priorities.